-How to view your shared folders using Windows Explorer in Windows 7
+3 ways to view your shared folders in Windows (all versions)

 1. View your shared folders using File Explorer or Windows Explorer (in all Windows versions)

 The simplest method for viewing the folders that you have shared in Windows is from File Explorer if you're using Windows 10 or 8.1, or Windows Explorer if you're using Windows 7.
-Open it, and then expand the Network section from the left side of the window, and click or tap on the name of your Windows 7 computer.
-You will see a list with all the folders shared by your computer with the network.
+Open it, and then expand the Network section from the left side of the window, and click or tap on the name of your Windows PC.
+This shows you the list of folders shared by your computer or device with the network.

-The problem with this view is that it doesn't show hidden shares and doesn't give too much information about how each folder is shared.
-However, you can right click on each folder and then press Properties, or hit ALT + Enter on your keyboard.
+The problem with this view is that it does not show hidden shares and doesn't give too much information about how each folder is shared.
+However, you can right-click or press and hold on each folder and then press Properties, or hit ALT + Enter on your keyboard.

 This opens the Properties window of the selected shared folder.
 You can use it to access more information about how the folder is shared, the security settings it has and so on.

-Even though this works, it is not an elegant way of viewing your shared folders and managing them.
-There is a much better alternative that you will find on page two of this tutorial.
+Even though this method works, it is not an elegant way to see your shared folders or to manage them.
+There are better alternatives.

-How to view your shared folders using Computer Management
+2. View your shared folders using Computer Management (in all Windows versions)

-For each shared folder and partition, you see the official share name (as it will be viewed by others on the network, if not hidden), the exact folder path, the type of share, the number of connections made from the network to that folder and a short description (if available).
+For each shared folder or partition, you see the official share name (as it is viewed by others on the network, if not hidden), the exact folder path, the type of share, the number of connections made from the network to that folder and a short description (if available).

-If you double click or tap on a shared folder, you get access to its Properties window, from which you can manage different sharing parameters like its share name, description, the maximum number of users that are allowed to connect to the shared folder simultaneously and so on.
+If you double-click or double-tap on a shared folder, its Properties window opens.
+There you can manage the different sharing parameters such as the share name, description, and the maximum number of users that are allowed to connect to the shared folder simultaneously.

-If you go to the Share Permissions tab in the Properties window you can view and set which users and user groups have access to the shared folder and the type of access that each of them has.
+If you go to the Share Permissions tab from the Properties window, you can view and set which users and user groups have access to the shared folder and the type of access that each of them has.

-Going back to the Computer Management window, if you click or tap the Sessions link, on the left side column, you can see the list of users who are currently connected to your network shares.
-For each user you can see the computer from where the connection is made, how many files he or she has opened, the time since the connection was initiated and so on.
+Going back to the Computer Management window, if you click or tap the Sessions link from the left side column, you can see the list of users who are currently connected to your network shares.
+For each user, you can see the device from where the connection is made, how many files he or she has opened, the time since the connection was initiated, and so on.

 In the same column, the Open Files link shows all the files and folders that are accessed by the users who are connected to your network shares.